How Teachers Can Overcome Compassion Fatigue

 One of the best things you can do to prevent compassion fatigue is to teach your students how to take care of their emotional health.
-Through our Well-Being curriculum, you and your students can learn coping strategies based on research.
+Through our social-emotional learning (SEL) program, you and your students can learn research-based coping strategies.
 As your students get better at managing their emotions, you’ll have more time and energy to invest in teaching.

-To see samples of our PreK-6 Well-Being curriculum, visit our samples page.
+To see samples of our PK-6 SEL program, visit our samples page.

 When studied as isolated events, history may seem like it is only about dead people and dates.
 But Studies Weekly helps you bring history to